By Sandra Gordon

 At the luxury apartment complex where the party was held, I found Jane splayed on the cold tile of the first floor restroom, unconscious.
 She was wearing her favorite Lululemon black yoga pants and a white T-shirt, her pretty, long brown hair in a ponytail.
 I was stunned seeing her this out of it.
 Thankfully, another mom was there, holding up Jane’s head so Jane wouldn’t choke on her own vomit.
 “JANE!
 JANE!”
 I yelled.
 Her eyelids don’t even flutter.

 The man who called nervously appeared.
 Fortyish and boyish-looking, he’s someone’s divorced dad and the party’s host.
 He had no idea how it happened, but just knew that my daughter drank too much.
 He wasn’t sure what exactly she drank.
-He just wanted me to get Jane out of there, as if it were possible for me to sling my gangly 125-pound daughter over my shoulder.
+But he wanted me to get Jane out of there, as if it were possible for me to sling my gangly 125-pound daughter over my shoulder.

 Maybe another parent would yell at him for hosting a booze bash for high school freshman and sophomores.
 Me?
 I was in a vortex of tears.
 Yet, I knew yelling wouldn’t change anything.
 Instead, I focused on solving the problem.
 “CALL 911!”
 I said to one of Jane’s friends, who had wandered into the restroom to check on her.
 After what felt like forever, Jane was hauled out on a yellow stretcher.